brian-team/brian2/docs_sphinx/user/input.rst

 achieved with a :meth:`~brian2.groups.group.Group.custom_operation`.
-One can think of these statements as equivalent to reset statements but executed unconditionally (i.e. for all neurons) and possibly on a different clock as the rest of the group.
+One can think of these statements as equivalent to reset statements but executed unconditionally (i.e. for all neurons) and possibly on a different clock than the rest of the group.
 The following code changes the stimulus strength of half of the neurons (randomly chosen) to a new random value every 50ms.
 Note that the statement uses logical expressions to have the values only updated for the chosen subset of neurons